 Homework: Complete the draft and submit it to Canvas (.doc or .docx) by Saturday, April 24.

 Homework: Keep working on your essay.

-One-on-one Conference in small groups in my Office Sierra Tower 834
+One-on-one Conference in small groups with Santosh in zoom.

 Finalize your essay.
 Start putting together your entire portfolio.

 Work on the Portfolio.
 Draft your course reflection and revise your three essays.

 Remember to bring your Physical Portfolio on Monday, May 10